Nevoss/form-wrapper-js/README.md

 </template>
 ```

-`form.$errors.getFirst('fieldName')` will fetch the first error from the error array, but could be more then one error in specific field, `form.$errors.get(fieldName)` will fetch the whole errors array for this specific field.
+`form.$errors.getFirst('fieldName')` will fetch the first error from the errors array, but it possible that there is more then one error in specific field, `form.$errors.get(fieldName)` will fetch the whole errors array for this specific field.

- **Options**
+ ### Options

- the library try to be as flexible ha it can so every step i guarded with an option, and there is some options that will let you customize the behavior of you forms.
+ the library try to be as flexible has it can, so there is some options that letting you customize the behavior of you forms.
- you can set options in 3 main ways
+ you can set those options in 3 main ways
  ```js
 import { Form } from 'form-wrapper-js'